lemonboston/android-data-access-arch/README.md

-# RRES (Retrofit-RxJava-EventBus-Service) Architecture Demo App #
+# Networking / Data Access architecture demo app using Retrofit-RxJava-EventBus #

-Android sample app for showing the implementation of the __Networking / Data Access architecture__ described below using concrete use-cases.
+Android sample app for showing the implementation of the architecture described below using concrete use-cases.

 - - - - -